-The new BP+ series of products based on suprasystolic oscillometry will revolutionise the measurement and management of hypertension, heart failure and maternal health (pre-eclampsia), and contribute to the science of vascular health and ageing.
-The devices are in the final stages of preparation for market and will be sold into critical care, clinical care and home care applications.
+The new Uscom BP+ and BP+ Reporter based on suprasystolic oscillometry will revolutionise the measurement and management of hypertension, heart failure and maternal health (pre-eclampsia), and will contribute to the science of vascular health and aging.
+The device measures blood pressure and pressure waves at the heart as well as in the arm, as conventional blood pressure devices currently do.
+A number of BP+ devices were sold into research applications this year as we continued finessing the devices for regulatory approval and global market release and a device remains on the International Space Station.
+The products will have a market in critical care, clinical and home care applications.

-The SpiroSonic series of digital ultrasonic spirometers provide research quality pulmonary testing devices at clinical prices and address the massive and growing markets of asthma, Chronic Obstructive Pulmonary Disease (COPD) and occupational lung disease.
-The rebranded devices are in the final stages of preparation for market and will be sold in critical care, clinical and home care applications, as well as emerging markets in sleep medicine.
+The Uscom SpiroSonic series of multi-path digital ultrasonic spirometers provide research quality digital pulmonary testing at clinic prices, and addresses the massive and growing markets of asthma, COPD and occupational lung disease.
+The digital connectivity of the Uscom SpiroSonic devices to Uscom phone based apps, and ultimately cloud or server based storage, analytic and monitoring systems is world leading technology and gaining global recognition and adoption.
+The products will have a market in critical care, clinics and home care applications, as well as emerging markets in sleep medicine.